IBM/deploy-graph-db-container/README.md

 # deploy-graph-db-container

-## Step 1.
+## Prerequisite Step 1.
 Setting up the Bluemix and Kubernetes CLI

 Setup Bluemix and Kubernetes CLI as per instructions in https://console.bluemix.net/docs/containers/cs_tutorials.html#cs_cluster_tutorial.
 The steps are repeated here for quick reference.